christoforos-nikolaou/MolBioMedClass/README.md

 ### Assignments
  * TBA

 ## 6. Part IIIb.
 Variability and Information.
-In gene regulation and genomic variation (Nov 27th 2020)
+In gene regulation and genomic variation (Dec 4th 2020)
 Variability lies at the heart of a number of biological phenomena from genomic variation, to cell populations.
 In this class we will discuss how we go about to study and exploit variability in numerous contexts.
 In particular:
 * We will see how genomic variability may be linked to phenotypic characteristics and provide valuable information in the study of mendelian as well as complex diseases
 * We will see how variation in sequences may be quantified in order to assess the regulatory potential of particular sequences